vocalpy/crowsetta/doc/index.md

 distributed across Asia, or maybe you are a linguist studying accents in the Caribbean, or a speech pathologist looking for phonetic changes that indicate early onset Alzheimer's disease. crowsetta makes it easier for you to work with your annotations in Python, regardless of the format.

-crowsetta was developed for use with the libraries [vak](https://vak.readthedocs.io/en/latest/) and [hybrid-vocal-classifier](https://hybrid-vocal-classifier.readthedocs.io/en/latest/).
+It was originally developed for use with the libraries [vak](https://vak.readthedocs.io/en/latest/) and [hybrid-vocal-classifier](https://hybrid-vocal-classifier.readthedocs.io/en/latest/).